stanislaw/SoftwareDesignHeuristics/README.md

 ### Quick exploration

-It is not unusual that the solution you are looking for may be in two clicks and a couple of Google search results away from you.
-When reading large documents, sometimes it is useful to "fly over" a document to find a section that is most releveant, instead of reading through the document A-to-Z.
+The solution you're looking for might be just two clicks and a couple of Google searches away.

+When reading large documents, it can be helpful to "fly over" them to quickly locate the most relevant section rather than reading from A to Z.

+When exploring with code, a combination of quick-and-dirty scripts can sometimes create miracles, giving immediate and valuable insights.
+Instead of discarding an idea because it's complex and time-consuming, try implementing a very basic version first—it might provide useful insights or even a functional solution right away.

 ### Task Sequencing: Group Related Activities for Efficiency